What programs offer internships as options or requirements?

 What are my training & paperwork responsibilities as an internship provider?

-The training will revolve around the internship description you submitted online when you registered as an employer in CONNECT and a Learning Objectives student assignment.
+The training will revolve around the internship description you submitted online when you registered as an employer in the FVCC Career Board and a Learning Objectives student assignment.
 Before the intern starts, please orient the student to health and safety and other organizational policies.
 We do ask that the student receive regular feedback regarding their performance at least weekly.
 Please feel free to consult with the faculty advisor assigned to monitor student learning.